varmagokul6/Champions-League-Simulation/README.md

-# soccerTournamentSim
+# Soccer Tournament Simulation Program

-Simulation program of the UEFA Champions League tournament
+As an avid soccer fan, I